The True Value of Professional Photography

 Do photographers actually value themselves?

-Of course pricing is not the sole problem.
+Of course, pricing is not the sole problem.
 There are a number of reasons why people charge the way they do.
 You can read about those reasons in another article titled: “Why is Wedding Photography Expensive?”.
 Cheap and expensive are relative terms.
-To some people £1000 is nothing, to others it’s a years worth of savings.
+To some people £1000 is nothing, to others, it’s a year worth of savings.

 What is of concern is ‘how’ photographers approach the issue of pricing their work and what they prioritise on.
 With so many photographers giving out various conflicting advice in their workshops, it’s no surprise that most people are confused about what to charge for their work.